CycriLabs/keycloak-configurator/README.md

 ### Sub-Command `configure`

-The `configure` sub-command allows to configure a Keycloak instance with a set of realms, clients, client-roles, etc. The configuration is done by providing a set of configuration files.
-Each configuration file is a JSON file that represents an entity of the Keycloak REST API.
-When calling the sub-command, the path to the directory holding the configuration must be provided.
-The following structure is expected:
+The `configure` sub-command allows to configure a Keycloak instance based on a set of realms, clients, client-roles, etc. JSON configuration files.
+Each file represents an entity of the Keycloak REST API.
+The following directory structure is expected:

 ```
 ├── configuration